jcolomb/gintonic-blog/text/survey_analysis_report2.md

 In a first step,
 we designed two templates (see Fig. 1) and a survey to guide our efforts.
 Here, we are presenting the analysis of the survey answers and a novel version of the template according to the received feedback.
-The blog ends by outlining the GIN-tonic application, that brings some technical solution (based on the git submodule technology) to add flexibility and ease of use in the template.
+The blog ends by outlining the GIN-tonic application, that brings some technical solution (based on the git submodule technology) to add flexibility and ease of use to the template.

-> *How do you organise your digital files for your research projects ?*
->
-> I organise my file using the GIN research repository (version 1).

 # The survey